Butler County, Ohio

 Butler County is a county located in the southwestern part of the U.S. state of Ohio.
-As of the 2020 census, the population was 390,357.
-Its county seat and largest city is Hamilton.
-It is named for General Richard Butler, who died in 1791 during St. Clair's Defeat.
+As of the 2020 census, the population was 390,357, making it the seventh-most populous county in Ohio.
+Its county seat and most populous city is Hamilton.
+It is named for General Richard Butler, who died in 1791 during St. Clair's defeat.
 Located along the Great Miami River, it is also home to Miami University, a public university founded in 1809.

-Butler County is part of the Cincinnati, OH-KY-IN Metropolitan Statistical Area.
+Butler County is part of the Cincinnati, OH–KY–IN Metropolitan Statistical Area.